310mc/https-310mc.github.io-tl/source/_posts/feature_scout/meal_voucher_of_justice.md

 {% bubble Niki sigh2 %}
 If I had kept that in mind, I wouldn’t have gotten the wrong impression of you… but I completely forgot about that ‘til now!

-Uuu, it’s all my fault, but I still feel like I got left behind by my teammate in a marathon, who promised we’d reach the goal together…
+Uuu, it’s all my fault, but I still feel like I got left behind by my teammate in a marathon, who said we’d reach the goal together…
 {% endbubble %}

 {% bubble Chiaki worried %}